BestTimesToVisit.com Logo

 Inter-Island Flights

-For covering vast distances between island groups like Fiji, French Polynesia, or the Cook Islands, small prop planes are often the only practical option.
-These flights connect major hubs and smaller, remote islands, making them essential for island hopping.
+For covering vast distances between island groups like Fiji, French Polynesia, or the Cook Islands, small propeller planes are often the only practical option.
+These flights are essential for reaching remote atolls and experiencing the true diversity of the Pacific.

 Rental Cars and Scooters